Bol Bol

 Bol Bol Bio

-Bol Manute Bol is a South Sudanese–American professional basketball player who currently plays for the Phoenix Suns of the National Basketball Association (NBA).
-Born on November 16, 1999, in Khartoum, Sudan, he moved with his family to the Kansas City area at a young age.
-Bol was recognized as one of the top players in high school basketball, earning McDonald’s All-American honors.
-After playing college basketball for the Oregon Ducks, he was drafted in the 2019 NBA Draft as the 44th overall pick by the Miami Heat and subsequently traded to the Denver Nuggets.
-Standing at 7 feet 3 inches tall, Bol is one of the tallest players in the league.
+Bol Manute Bol is a South Sudanese–American professional basketball player who last played for the Phoenix Suns of the National Basketball Association (NBA).
+Born in Khartoum, Sudan, he moved with his family to the Kansas City area at a young age and went on to become one of the most highly regarded high school players in the United States.
+After one season of college basketball at the University of Oregon, Bol entered the 2019 NBA Draft, where he was selected 44th overall by the Miami Heat and immediately traded to the Denver Nuggets.
+Standing at 7 feet 3 inches, Bol is one of the tallest players in league history and the son of Hall of Fame shot-blocker Manute Bol.

 Early Life and Background

-Bol Manute Bol was born on November 16, 1999, in Khartoum, Sudan, as the second child of former NBA star Manute Bol and his wife Ajok Kuag.
-His name honors his late great-grandfather, Bol Chol Bol, a Dinka chief.
-In 1998, following an American missile strike during the Second Sudanese Civil War, Bol’s father was barred from leaving Sudan.
-In 2001, the family relocated to Connecticut as designated political refugees.
-Encouraged by his father, Bol began playing basketball at the age of four, despite initial reluctance.
-By age seven, his family moved to Kansas City, where they settled in Olathe, Kansas, a city with a significant South Sudanese population.
+Bol Manute Bol was born on November 16, 1999, in Khartoum, Sudan, the second child of former NBA center Manute Bol and his wife, Ajok Kuag.
+His family name pays tribute to his late great-grandfather, the Dinka chief Bol Chol Bol.
+When Bol was two years old, the family relocated to Connecticut as designated political refugees before eventually settling in Olathe, Kansas, a city with a large South Sudanese community.

 Path to Basketball